rolandiartmeladze/Portfolio/README.md

-<h1 align="center">Hi 👋, I'm Ani Avazneli</h1>
+<h1 align="center">Hi 👋, I'm Roland Artmeladze</h1>
-<h3 align="center">Software Engineer from Georgia</h3>
+<h3 align="center">Full stack Web Developer from Georgia</h3>
-<h4 align="center">:woman_technologist: Hello I’m Ani, result-oriented software engineer.
-The thing I like most about programming is creating
-something from almost nothing.
-I’m curious and I like to study, so diving into new technologies, languages, and libraries is really fascinating for me.
-As a programmer, I always have new things to learn and I love it.
+<h4 align="center">:man_technologist: I am a Roland full stack web developer with a passion for tangible results.
+Developing solutions from scratch is what excites me the most about programming.
+I'm curious by nature and try to delve into uncharted territory, be it new technologies, languages, or libraries.
+The dynamic nature of this field ensures that there is always something new to learn and I enjoy it.
 </h4>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=AniAvazneli&label=Profile%20views&color=3f5427&style=plastic" alt="AniAvazneli" /> </p>